Osiris-Team/Osiris-Team/dev_contract.md

 The "Pro" rate includes some benefits over the "Basic" rate:

 - Minimum 4 hours of work per week guaranteed, with a maximum of 16 hours.
+- The Client must select the "MIT License", unless otherwise agreed in writing.
-- The Client can set online live meetings or meetings in person if possible.
+- The Client can set online live meetings, however is limited to one per week, with a maximum length of 1 hour.
-- The Client can set deadlines for tasks.
-  - The Developer must agree to the deadline in writing.
-  - If the Developer fails to complete the tasks by the deadline, the rate/payment for those tasks can be cut by 50%, this decision is at the sole discretion of the Client.
 - The Clients' tasks get prioritized over Clients with the "Basic" rate.

 ### 13.3 Expert Package